sendgrid/docs/source/User_Guide/Marketing_Campaigns/design_editor.md

 *To upload an image:*

 1. Navigate to the **Build** tab, and then click **Add Modules**.
-1. Select the Images module, and drag and drop it into your content area.
-This opens a modal window where you can upload images to your image library.
+1. Select the Images module, and drag and drop it into your content area. <br>This opens a modal window where you can upload images to your image library.
 1. Drag and drop the image you want to use from your files or select **Choose images** to upload.

 *To insert an image:*

 1. Navigate to the **Build** tab, and then click **Add Modules**.
 1. Drag and drop the **Images** module into your content area.
-A window opens where you can select images from the image library.
+   <br>A window opens where you can select images from the image library.
 1. Select the image you want to add to your campaign.
-The Image Details tab opens.
+   <br>The Image Details tab opens.
 1. Insert your image in the campaign by clicking **Save Image**.

 {% anchor h3 %}